Shane32/AppTemplate/docs/azure-database-setup.md

 1. Navigate to your SQL Database in Azure Portal
 2. Click **Query editor** (or use SQL Server Management Studio)
-3. Authenticate using Microsoft Entra authentication with your account
+3. Authenticate using Microsoft Entra ID authentication with your account

 ### Add Additional Users (Optional)